TAI’s Potential Impact on the Tax Base

 Eventually, the tax rates on these top performers would surpass the corporate tax rates of individual countries.
 In practice, this would result in a progressive corporate tax.
 Smaller, less profitable companies would be taxed according to a local (national level) set of regulations.
 The larger, profitable global firms would be taxed more, according to rules set globally by the BEPS Inclusive Framework.

-Over time, there may be some incentives for nations to create further progressivity in their corporate tax rates in order to align with BEPS and avoid any “cliff-edges”.
+Over time, nations may have incentives to create further progressivity in their corporate tax rates in order to align with BEPS and avoid “cliff-edges”.
 They might update their tax code so intermediate-sized corporations pay higher rates than their current flat corporate tax rates, but lower rates than the “top rung” as set by the BEPS Inclusive Framework.

 Crucially, each nation would retain full autonomy over how to structure tax rates for corporations that fall below the BEPS threshold.
 This would preserve national sovereignty over the vast majority of domestic businesses and protect local firms, while still forcing the largest multinational corporations to be held accountable on a global scale.